The Next Voice You Hear...: Reception

 According to MGM records, the film earned $668,000 in the U.S. and Canada and $120,000 overseas, resulting in a profit to the studio of $367,000.

 Music

 The film's score was composed by David Raksin and conducted by Raksin and Johnny Green.
-The hymn-like theme used for the main and end titles would later be published as "Hasten the Day", with lyrics by Norman Corwin.
+The hymnlike theme used for the main and end titles was later published as "Hasten the Day", with lyrics by Norman Corwin.

 Surviving portions of Raksin's score, excluding some source music, were released on compact disc in 2009 on the Film Score Monthly label.